 - Louisiana Peach Festival – Okay, so maybe this isn’t a day trip, but it’s totally worth the drive.
 Happening on June 5th in Ruston, Louisiana.
 Peach ice cream and some of the nicest people you’ll ever meet.

 - Delcambre Shrimp Festival – While we are on the festival beat, this is totally a day trip.
 You haven’t gone Cajun till you go Acadiana.
-A bit later in the summer, this happens August 18th – 22nd.
+A bit later in the summer, this happens in August each year.
 Bring your dancing shoes.

 - Old State Capitol – While you’re downtown, hit up the Louisiana Art and Science Museum.

 - Global Wildlife – This is one of the most underrated experiences of my childhood.
 Letting a giraffe eat out of your hand might be the highlight of your kid’s summer, and who am I kidding, your’s as well.

 - Myrtles Plantation Tour – My oldest is very into mystery and more.
 On your way home, do yourself a favor and stop at Chloe’s in Zachary for a snowball.

 - WWII Museum – I don’t really know that this needs much introduction; it’s a must-do with the older kiddos!